-The Rainforests lesson plan describes three specific animals that live in rainforest habitats: spider monkey, toucan, and poison-arrow frog.
-The spider monkey is fairly large for a monkey, about two feet tall, and likes to hang upside down from tree branches with their four limbs and tail.
+The Rainforests lesson plan describes three specific animals that live in rainforest habitats: the spider monkey, toucan, and poison-arrow frog.
+The spider monkey is fairly large for a monkey, about two feet tall, that likes to hang upside down from tree branches with their four limbs and tail.
 They seem to resemble a spider and travel at very high speeds.
 Their diet consists of fruits and seeds from high up in the canopy layer.
 Sadly, they are currently in danger of becoming extinct.

 Toucans are colorful birds with short but thick necks and very long bills.
 The bright colors on their bills help attract mates.
 The bill is also sharp enough to tear off pieces of fruit to eat.
 Toucans also eat lizards and small birds.
 They live in the holes in trees.
 In addition, they are quite important to their environment because they help scatter seeds.

 Finally, students will learn about the poison tree frog.
 This frog’s poison is very powerful.
 In fact, it can paralyze and even cause death to the animals injected with it.
 A single frog has enough poison to kill 100 people!
 Native hunters in the area use the poison from these frogs to create their own poison arrows for weapons.